 - Press kit (English)

 Onsite accreditation will be granted during the entire Conference, provided the accreditation form and other required supporting documents are completed on location.
 However, to avoid delays at the Conference, it is advisable to apply for online accreditation in advance.

 General inquiries or questions relating to technical requirements and logistical matters should also be sent to [email protected].

 The press filing centre will be indicated on the Conference venue map.
 The centre will provide work stations and computers with updated software, desks and hook-ups for working with your own laptop, IT support, broadband WIFI internet access, printers, fax machines and mobile phone signal.
 Where possible, copies of speeches, press releases, the Conference Programme, a press conference schedule and other relevant information will be available.

-Please note that journalists accredited to cover the 17th IACC are responsible for their own travel and hotel arrangements.
-For information regarding the Conference hotels and visas please see here.
+Please note that journalists accredited to cover the 18th IACC are responsible for their own travel and hotel arrangements.